ama-bit/salty-passwords/README.md

 4. Verify it using the prompt

 ## Learning Outcomes
-- Understand the importance of salting passwords before hashing.
+- Understand the importance of **salting passwords** before hashing.
-- Gain hands-on experience with Python hashing functions.
+- Gain hands-on experience with Python **hashing functions**.
-- Appreciate practical security considerations in password storage.
+- Appreciate practical **security considerations** in password storage.

 ## Optional Steps
 - Replace SHA-256 with Argon2 for industry-standard hashing.